 Did you always want to teach?

 I didn't know it growing up, but I think I always wanted to be a teacher.
 Even as a child, I was playing the role with my peers.
-As a pre-teen, I volunteered regularly to work in the classroom with children,

 What's your educational background?

 I've attended the University of California - Irvine and the University of California - Santa Barbara, and graduated from the University of California - Berkeley, where I double-majored in English and Psychology; it was there I also received my multiple subject teaching credential.
 Later, I earned two special education teaching credentials and a Master's Degree in Special Education.
 I've also received certification from the Association of Educational Therapists, the national professional association for educational therapists; every two years, we're required to undergo 40 hours of continued education to retain our membership.
 I am a Board Certified Educational Therapist (BCET) and a Fellow of the Association of Educational Therapists (FAET).

 My role is to know and understand the field's rules and regulations, the process of certification and to act as an advisor and mentor to students.
 I teach various courses throughout the duration of the educational therapy program so I can monitor the development and competency of these students.
 Plus, I share job postings since I regularly receive inquiries from employers and can provide referrals for students.
 I answer inquiries in hopes of attracting students to the program.
 Additionally, I do a great deal of public speaking locally and at the national level.

 This field has grown dramatically, and the field is still growing.
 There is enough work in the Bay Area to go around, and we're a generous group.
 It's a great time to be an educational therapist because we're so much better at understanding what's underneath all this learning and we get to work with the human mind and the human spirit.
 We have a lot of flexibility in our schedules and can take on as many clients as we are comfortable managing, and we have the option of working solo and/or collaborating with others.